Channel Islands (California): Geology

 The Channel Islands consist mainly of sedimentary rock, which lies on a deep platform of volcanic rock.
 This, in turn, lies atop the eastern margin of the Pacific plate, a large tectonic plate which mostly consists of the oceanic crust underlying the Pacific Ocean but also incorporates the continental crust of California west of the San Andreas Fault.
 The volcanic rock underlying the islands was laid down in undersea eruptions between 19 and 15 million years ago.

 The Channel Islands platform may have been exposed above sea level for a time after its initial formation, as a result of continuous tectonic uplift and volcanic activity.
 Still, it was quickly eroded below the water line and underwent sediment accumulation for the next 10–14 million years.
 Much of these sedimentary layers, composed primarily of sandstone, siltstone, and shale, document a prolonged history of mixed marine and terrestrial deposition.
 Formations such as the Vaqueros Sandstone, Rincon Claystone, and Monterey Shale were deposited during the early to middle Miocene, representing millions of years of both marine and terrestrial (mud and sand) accumulations.
 During the same period, the ongoing collision of the Pacific plate and the adjacent North American plate caused the Channel Islands platform and adjacent mainland areas to rotate 90 degrees counterclockwise.
 Paleomagnetic evidence from rocks older than 16 millions years within the Western Transverse Ranges supports this rotation, which resulted in the present east–west orientation of the islands' ridges.

 About 5 million years ago, the Channel Islands and the onshore east–west ranges, such as the Santa Monica Mountains, were uplifted as a result of tectonic forces from the collision of the northward-moving Baja California peninsula—attached to the Pacific plate—with the North American plate.
 Compression of the rocks lifted the islands above sea level in a process of folding and faulting that continues today.

 Since the uplift began, the extent of the islands has varied with sea levels.
 During ice ages, when the water line was hundreds of feet lower than today, more land was exposed, and several islands were effectively joined into a single large island.
 Conversely, less of the land was exposed when sea levels were higher, and shorelines formed at higher levels.
+Historically, the Palos Verdes Hills was once one of the Channel Islands (San Pedro Island) when sea levels were higher.
 Evidence for ancient shorelines at higher sea levels is visible today as marine terraces along the islands' slopes.
 Undersea exploration has found evidence of lower shorelines below today's sea level.